Financial literacy for kids: Teaching kids about money

 - Help them open a savings account and teach them how their bank pays interest.
 Many banks offer special kids savings accounts.

-- Provide an additional incentive by offering a match — 50 cents on every dollar or whatever amount you choose — on any money your kids, grandkids or nieces and nephews deposit into their account.
+- Provide an additional incentive by offering a match — for example, 50 cents on every dollar — on any money your kids, grandkids, or nieces and nephews deposit into their account.

 - Consider CDs or money market accounts.
-Depending on how long it will be before the children tap their savings, your financial advisor might suggest looking at certificates of deposit or money-market accounts that offer better interest rates.
+Depending on how long it will be before the children tap their savings, it may be worth exploring certificates of deposit or money market accounts that offer better interest rates.

 4. Help them create good spending habits with a debit card

-As you guide your children through life’s money lessons, know that you can always lean on your Ameriprise financial advisor for personalized guidance.
+As you guide your children through life’s money lessons and help them build responsible financial values, know that you can always lean on your Ameriprise financial advisor for personalized guidance.

 Or, request an appointment online to speak with an advisor.